bawuenet/authd-formula/README.rst

 daemon that is commonly available for the Red Hat family of operating systems.

+The upstream project for authd is at <https://github.com/InfrastructureServices/authd>.

 .. note::

     See the full `Salt Formulas installation and usage instructions